shift7-ch/katta-docs/docs/self-hosting-guide/troubleshooting.md

 # Troubleshooting

-## Vault creation from Katta Web fails in _Static Storage Access Mode_
+## Failure Creating Vault in Katta Web

-In _Static Storage Access Mode_, Katta Web uploads the vault template to the S3 bucket directly from the browser.
+Katta Web uploads the vault template to the S3 bucket directly from the browser.
 Two things must be configured for this to work:

 :::tip[Katta Desktop]
 The following only applies to Katta Web.
 Katta Desktop is not subject to browser CORS restrictions.